T H E E A R L Y Y E A R S

 After high school, Anne decided to move to Los Angeles to attend CalState Northridge and study music.
 Within months of her arrival Ann Patterson invited Anne to do Johnny Carson's Tonight Show with Ann's band Maiden Voyage, which included playing a 24-bar solo.
 After three years at CSUN Anne decied to pursue a full time music career.

-Born in Oakland, California, Anne now lives in Los Angeles with her husband Mike and their two much-loved pound puppies.
+Born in Oakland, California, Anne now lives in Los Angeles with her husband Mike, Super Mutt Kylie, and two Beagles, Laurel and Hardy.